Lety concentration camp: Forgotten and rediscovered history

 After the war, the existence of Romani Nazi camps was practically forgotten outside the Romani community, except by specialized historians.
 The whole community of Czech Romani was annihilated and the new ones, who came from Slovakia and Romania, had no knowledge of this tragedy.
 During the 1970s, a large factory pig farm was constructed near the site of the Lety camp.
 A tourist hotel has been built on the site of the Hodonín camp.

 In the 1970s and 1980s, Czech historians, notably Ctibor Nečas, researched and described the persecution of Roma during the Nazi occupation, including the camps in Lety and Hodonín.

-In 1992 the book Black Silence by Paul Polansky compiled historical records and testimonials of survivors.
-The book started heated discussions in the Czech Republic about Czech relations to the Romani and their history.

-The most recent book on Lety is 1997's And No One Will Believe You by Markus Pape.
-One review noted:
+The late 1990s saw heated discussions in the Czech Republic about Czech relations to the Romani and their history, partly caused by two books published during that time.
+In 1998 the book Black Silence by Paul Polansky compiled historical records and testimonials of survivors.
+Meanwhile, 1997's And No One Will Believe You by Markus Pape caused one reviewer to note:

 Previous studies of the Romani Holocaust in Czechoslovakia have, as Pape suggests, rejected survivors’ memories of extermination, executions, murders and rape carried out by the commandant and his guards, and have claimed that the camp did not function as an extermination camp.
 Such claims are joined to the assertion that survivors have, with the passing of time, confused what they saw with their own eyes in the camp.
 At the same time, previous studies have concluded that state documents exclude the possibility of such crimes having been committed.
 Pape succeeds, with this volume, in demonstrating that the state documents themselves not only support, but actually go further than, the eye-witness accounts; the idea that Lety really was an extermination camp is the first of the two main theses of the book...
 The second thesis of the book is that the camp at Lety operated with a certain independence from the Reich and erratic control from Prague.